WRTeam-in/common_app_doc/docs/GeneralSettings/notifications.md

 This guide walks you through the steps to Integrate Firebase Cloud Messaging  for your flutter Project.

 To enable Firebase Cloud Messaging (FCM) notifications, first register your application with Firebase.
-If you haven’t already created a Firebase project, set one up.
+If you haven't already created a Firebase project, set one up.
 If a project already exists, you can skip this step.

 **Android** : All necessary dependencies, service classes, and configurations are already included in the project, so no additional coding is required.
 Simply download the **`google-services.json`** file and place it in your Flutter project at 📂 **`android/app/`** (replace the existing file if needed)